Q. Am I eligible to rent a vehicle from the University fleet?

-Q. I just had an accident.
+Q. I just had an automobile accident.
 What is the deductible?

-A. The standard deductible is $500.00.
-The deductible is waived where the department authorized driver is not reponsible for causing the damage.
+A. The deductible is variable, from $0 - $2,500.
+The deductible may be waived when the department-authorized driver is not responsible for causing the damage.
 Departments may be subject to a higher deductible based on loss history.
-If you cause property damage and/or bodily injury to another party, the deductible is $2,500.00 additional which is the deductible charged to us by the insurance company.

 Please note that the stipulated deductibles are maximum amounts assessed against the department.
 If damages are less, you are only charged the lesser amount.

 Q. We just had some University property stolen.
 What do we do?
 Are there forms to complete?